The Academy Says…

 Time Restricted Eating

-Recent news reports that time-restricted eating (TRE) is linked to nearly double the risk of cardiovascular death come from an unpublished, uncontrolled, non-peer-reviewed study.
-The data described were collected between 2013-2018, long before TRE became a serious practice.
-The data was self-reported and the study population included subjects with food insecurity.
-It is not clear from the study whether subjects were intentionally time restricting their eating.
-TRE must be done meticulously and intentionally; lack of compliance renders it ineffective.
-It is important to note that over 100 published peer-reviewed clinical trials have reported that TRE has small to sizeable metabolic health benefits and none of the studies have reported serious adverse health outcomes.
+Recent news reports that time-restricted eating (TRE) is linked to nearly double the risk of cardiovascular death comes from an unpublished, uncontrolled, non-peer-reviewed study.
+People should know that over 100 published peer-reviewed clinical trials have reported that TRE has small to large metabolic health benefits and none of the studies saw serious adverse health outcomes.